town hall, public space, architecture and community, New London, Connecticut, New England

 "Traditionally, public buildings sit as monuments in a city and can be read as objects in a public space or boundaries surrounding it.
 There is often little interaction between the building and the site.
 I am proposing a new town hall located on a public plaza that will deal with connecting the building to the space it sits within.
 I will show how the ideas initially incorporated in New England town halls, up until the mid 1800's, can be investigated and reinterpreted to form a coherent unified system of built form and designed landscape."

 Linkov, Josh, "Breaking Boundaries: The Connection of Public Buildings to Public Spaces" (2000).
-Thesis Prep.
-Paper 147.
+Architecture Thesis Prep.
+147.

 Creative Commons License